Should I Replace My Roof?

 The larger your home, the longer period it will take to replace the roof and vice versa.
 For homes that are less than 1200 sq. ft., installation can take a day.
 For bigger homes, expect the installation to take a few more days.

 The type of roof decking can also dictate how much time it takes to replace a roof, albeit at a smaller extent.
 At times, damage can occur at the roof decking if prior leaks were bad and allowed to leak over time.
-The roof decking, in this case, could be damaged and would need to be replaced as well.
+In this case, the roof decking could be damaged and need to be replaced.

 Asphalt shingles on a roof can be replaced using two methods: re-roofing and tear off.
 Re-roofing is done by installing new asphalt shingles directly over the damaged areas.
 This is both money- and time-saving.